Yan Gomes: 2009–2011: minor leagues

-After one season at Barry, the Toronto Blue Jays drafted Gomes in the tenth round of the 2009 MLB Draft, and he signed on June 19 with an $85,000 signing bonus.
-Gomes made his professional debut with the Gulf Coast Blue Jays of the Rookie-level Gulf Coast League in 2009.
-After one week, he was promoted to the Auburn Doubledays of the Low-A New York–Pennsylvania League.
+After one season at Barry, the Toronto Blue Jays drafted Gomes in the tenth round of the 2009 MLB draft, and he signed on June 19 with an $85,000 signing bonus.
+Gomes made his professional debut with the Gulf Coast Blue Jays of the Rookie-level Gulf Coast League that June.
+After one week, he was promoted to the Auburn Doubledays of the Class A Short Season New York–Penn League.
 In 2010, he primarily played for the Dunedin Blue Jays of the High-A Florida State League, playing for one week with the Lansing Lugnuts of the Single-A Midwest League.
 Gomes played most of the 2011 season with the New Hampshire Fisher Cats of the Double-A Eastern League, receiving a brief promotion to the Las Vegas 51s of the Triple-A Pacific Coast League for one week in July.
 During his first three professional seasons, Gomes spent most of his time as a backup catcher, but he soon began to receive playing time at first base and third base as well, since he was behind top catching prospect Travis d'Arnaud in the Blue Jays' depth chart.